top of page

 Cost: Free

-Eligibility: Students who will be in grades 11-12 at the time of application, OR full-time community college students (within the first 3 years of community college), are eligible to apply.
+Eligibility: Students who will be in grades 11-12 at the time of application

 Deadline: Applications typically close in January

-The Science and Engineering Apprenticeship Program (SEAP) by the Department of Navy presents an exceptional chance for students to acquire practical experience in science and engineering.
-Participants engage in hands-on projects spanning cybersecurity, software development, algorithm design, and data analysis, facilitating the application of classroom knowledge and exposure to emerging technologies.
-Typically an eight-week summer apprenticeship, SEAP offers an immersive experience in a professional research setting, where students are mentored to navigate their assigned projects, gaining invaluable insights into scientific research and development.
-This program is ideal for high school students keen on exploring science applications beyond the classroom, particularly those considering careers in science and technology, notably in areas relevant to national defense.
+SEAP presents a chance for students to acquire research experience in science and engineering.
+You will work on projects spanning cybersecurity, software development, algorithm design, and data analysis.
+Typically an eight-week summer apprenticeship, SEAP's mentored research project offers valuable insights into scientific research and development.
+This program is ideal for high school students keen on exploring science applications beyond the classroom, particularly those considering careers in science and technology in areas relevant to national defense.
+To learn more about this program, check out our complete guide here.

 Location: Many lab locations to choose from across the country, with several in California.